ckw017/ckw017.github.io/_posts/2025-9-2-Startup-Or-Pokemon.md

 with Tech Startup or Pokémon seem closer to 50/50.
 Also note that regardless of which option it picks, it always claims 70% or 80% confidence in its answer[^1].
 If we can't trust the LLM's own evaluation of its confidence, how can we measure it?
-Rather than asking the model about it's confidence and relying on its response, we can look directly at the underlying probability distribution that the model samples tokens from.
+Rather than asking the model about its confidence and relying on its response, we can look directly at the underlying probability distribution that the model samples tokens from.
 Rerunning with [logprobs](https://cookbook.openai.com/examples/using_logprobs) enabled, the top 5 options for the first token are: